justayak/concurrentjs/README.md

 ```

 With this code you can run pretty much any Code in another Thread, including infinity loops (while(true){..) without blocking your actual program.
 Keep in mind that the creation of a new Thread is very expensive so its usually a good idea to reuse old threads.
 Furthermore the Thread-class only works when Webworkers are available, otherwise an Exeption will be thrown.
+For a better backward compatibility you should consider using
+#Thread.Simple
-For a better backward compatibility you should consider using Thread.Simple: These allow you to use Multithreading when available, otherwise they fall back to Singlethreading calls.
+: These allow you to use Multithreading when available, otherwise they fall back to Singlethreading calls.
 They only come with some minor restrictions:
 ==> You can only write the
 ```javascript
 self.onmessage = function(e){ ... }